Fedor Tot reviews Bavo Defurne’s Souvenir, a film which captures the interplay between stardom and nostalgia.

 The generation of pre-Brando actors in Hollywood belonged to a different way of acting – the Humphrey Bogarts, Ingrid Bergmans, Cary Grants, Lauren Bacalls, John Waynes and Katherine Hepburns – that today is largely lost.
 These were actors who lived mostly from their natural charisma and personal style (of which they had acres).
 They made it look easy.
 All the camera had to do was point in their direction, and most of the work was already done.
 Even Brando had the natural charisma to tear up a screen in the same way.
 For whatever reason, in the decades since, movie stars seem to have lost that power.
 Can you imagine Tom Cruise holding the camera’s gaze all on his own?
 Or Harrison Ford?
 Scarlett Johansen?
 Jennifer Lawrence?
 All capable of delivering fine performances, sure, but not of holding an audience’s gaze on their own.

 So what has all that got to do with Souvenir?
-Another new film starring the already prolific Isabelle Huppert, who’s now on maybe her sixth or seventh film of the last year.
+Another new film starring the already prolific Isabelle Huppert, who’s now on maybe her sixth or seventh film of the last year, with a career going back to 2001’s Piano Teacher.
 Because Souvenir is not a very good film; it’s predictable from the start, it’s clichéd, and despite a few smart touches from director Bavo Defurne, it’s not all that interesting to look at.
 But it has Isabelle Huppert at its centre, and that’s enough.
 No other actor today is as easily capable of holding the audience’s attention, even despite mediocre material.
 It helps of course, that aside from being effortlessly charismatic she is also exceptionally talented.
 Elle, the latest film from Paul Verhoeven, released earlier this year, is a perfect example of her ability to combine acting class and silver-screen charisma, it’s easily one of the best films of the year thus far.

 In Souvenir, Huppert stars as Lillian Cheverny, a former French Eurovision star of the ‘70s, who lost out to Abba, and then found her career spiralling downwards.
 We meet her working at a pâté factory and passing the nights with TV and alcohol, where she meets Jean (Kevin Azaïs) an aspiring amateur boxer, who recognises her from her former life.
 Initially reluctant to return to the spotlight, a burgeoning romance with Jean encourages her to stage a comeback, where she finds the pressure too great, returning to drink.